fncbook/fnc/book/nonlineqn/secant.md

 The secant method is both easier to apply and faster than Newton's method, on an equal-work basis.
 ```

 it seems reasonable to say that the rate of convergence *per function evaluation* is $\sqrt{2}\approx 1.41$.
 This is actually less than the comparable rate of about $1.62$ for the secant method.
-Not only is the secant method easier to apply than Newton's method in practice, it's also more efficient when counting function evaluations---a rare double victory!
+Not only is the secant method easier to apply than Newton's method in practice, it's also more efficient when counting function evaluations—a rare double victory!

 ## Inverse interpolation